phoenix-rtos/phoenix-rtos-doc/architecture/index.md

 ## Synopsis

-After reading this chapter, you will know:

-- How the Phoenix-RTOS microkernel architecture separates kernel, servers, and libraries
-- How message passing works with three-tier copy minimization
-- How system calls transition between user and kernel privilege levels on each architecture
-- How the port-based namespace maps filesystem paths to servers
-- How multi-core support is implemented
+This chapter covers the microkernel architecture, message-passing IPC, system call transitions between privilege levels, port-based namespace design, and multi-core support.

 The Phoenix-RTOS operating system starting from version 3 is based on microkernel architecture.
-It means that system consists of microkernel implementing basic primitives and set of servers based on these primitives and communicating over it.
+The system consists of a microkernel implementing basic primitives and a set of servers based on these primitives and communicating over it.
 The main advantage of such architecture is high scalability.
-The disadvantage is performance degradation caused by message passing.
-Message passing demands in some cases memory copying and additional thread context switching.
+The disadvantage is performance degradation caused by message passing, as message passing incurs memory copying and context switching overhead.

 The architecture is schematically presented on figure below.